shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 ### Have you wondered about online etiquette?

-There are many articles about which suggest the do's and don'ts..like this one for example written by the Jomer Gregorio at [cjgdigitalmarketing](http://cjgdigitalmarketing.com/top-8-social-media-etiquette-for-business-infographic/) or this one written by Outbound Engine [Social Media Etiquette for Business: 25 Do's & Don'ts](http://www.outboundengine.com/blog/social-media-etiquette-for-business-25-dos-donts/).
+There are many articles about which suggest the do's and don'ts.
+Like this one for example written by the Jomer Gregorio at [cjgdigitalmarketing](http://cjgdigitalmarketing.com/top-8-social-media-etiquette-for-business-infographic/) or this one written by Outbound Engine [Social Media Etiquette for Business: 25 Do's & Don'ts](http://www.outboundengine.com/blog/social-media-etiquette-for-business-25-dos-donts/).

 Have you offered an endorsement on linkedin for a known and warranted skill?
 Yet did you get the favor returned, I suspect not.
 Really, people should realise that LinkedIn is all about networking and people rely on having those positive reinforcements made though respected peers.
 Networking is about increasing business, or reaching out for new opportunities and simply ignoring justified acknowledgments of capabilities or skills is potentially harmful to others.